-- 1. Minors should not be used as information may not be relayed adequately. - 2.
-If a participant chooses to use a family or friend as an interpreter the agency should ensure that LEP persons are aware of the possible problems of information not being relayed correctly and that the clinic is able to provide a preferred interpreter at no cost to the participant.
+- Minors should not be used as information may not be relayed adequately. - If a participant chooses to use a family or friend as an interpreter the agency should ensure that LEP persons are aware of the possible problems of information not being relayed correctly and that the clinic is able to provide a preferred interpreter at no cost to the participant.
 If the client insists to use their own interpreter their choice should be respected. - 3.
 If a family or friend is used as an interpreter it is strongly suggested that a waiver form be signed stating that there is a risk the participant does not receive the appropriate health and nutrition related information which can be of risk to the participant.
 This form would waive legal responsibility in the possibly of the client filing a discrimination complaint. - c.
 Translation of documents and forms.
 This should also include: - i.
 Signs and bulletin boards, - ii.
-Printed education materials. - iii.
-Audio visual materials. - iv.
+Printed education materials, - iii.
+Audio visual materials, - iv.
 Web based information. - d.
-Use of technology and internet-based tools. - e.
-Training of staff in the use of the resources available to serve LEP individuals. - f.
+Use of technology and internet based tools. - e.
+Training of staff in the use of the resources available to serve LEP individuals. - e-f.
 For verbal communication, on demand telephone or video interpreting services are required to be used unless a better option is available. - III.
-Record the client's preferred spoken language in the VISION system in the "Family/Intake" menu on the "family" screen. - a.
-All commonly spoken languages in Utah are listed on the drop-down menu.
-If additional language options need to be added to the drop-down list contact the State Office. - b.
-Staff should select the preferred spoken language of the client.
-This is normally their native language.
-Staff should communicate with the participant in their preferred language using bilingual staff or an interpreter.
-Mark English as the preferred spoken language only if the participant is comfortable communicating with clinic staff in English and has a proficiency level sufficient to understand what is being communicated.
-Marking the preferred language also helps with statistical reporting of languages spoken in the service area.
+Record the client's preferred spoken language in the VISION system in the "Family/Intake" menu on the "family" screen. - All commonly spoken languages in Utah are listed on the drop down menu.
+If additional language options need to be added to the drop down list contact the State Office. - b.
+Unless the client is proficient in English, staff should select the native or preferred language of the client to help with statistical reporting of languages spoken in the service area. - c.
+Indication can also be made on this screen if an interpreter is needed for the appointment by checking the check box.
+This code helps to alert the appointment scheduler of any special needs that must be considered for this family, which might include an interpreter, whether in person or via telephone.